 Melinda Ann Rushing, MLIS - East Central Manager

 Bethany Carlisle – Youth Services Coordinator

 Sara Couch – Pascagoula Youth Library Assistant

 COLLECTION DEVELOPMENT POLICY

-The mission of the Jackson-George Regional Library System (JGRLS) is to provide quality patron-oriented library and information services, collections of resources and programming that serve to inform, expand, and enrich the lives of our citizens.
+The mission of the Jackson-George Regional Library System (JGRLS) is to “Inspire ideas, Enrich lives and Build communities.”
+We fulfill our mission by providing quality patron-oriented library and information services, as well as collections of resources and programming that serve to inform and expand the lives of our citizens.